list of patriotic ways to celebrate July 4th

-For all of my non-American readers, you will have to forgive my very American post today.
-I have spent the 4th of July outside of the U.S. 3 different times, and it is especially in those times that I feel an intense pride in one of the few truly American cultural holidays.
-It is a holiday where we can show off our bold flag colors.
+For all of our non-American readers, you will have to forgive our very American post today.
+The Fourth of July is a holiday where we can show off our bold flag colors.
 We can shake our mini-flags (probably made in China) at friends and passersby.
 And, we get the opportunity to tell our children about the daring, brave, adventurous, and bloody (you might want to save this part for when they are a little older) origins of our young, but solid nation.
 Here are a few ways you and your family can experience the true Spirit of the Birth of the United States.

-- Fireworks – yes, I know they are Chinese, but any American will tell you that fireworks is ingrained into the fabric of every memory of any Fourth of July they have ever experienced.
+- Fireworks – Yes, I know fireworks originated in China, but most Americans will tell you that fireworks is ingrained into the fabric of memories of Fourth of July.
 Whether setting off your own fireworks in the driveway or heading to a spot with the best view of the beautiful display, fireworks seem to say 4th of July.

 - Barbeques/Picnics – Nothing says American food culture like a thick, grilled cheeseburger or a hot dog in a bun.
 We like to create a menu of local/seasonal Maine foods such as lobster rolls, baked beans, whoopie pies for dessert, and Moxie to wash it all down (I don’t actually drink this stuff).
 Whatever you eat on this day, my only recommendation is that it is outside.